hankbao/libreboot/docs/install/t500_external.md

 ![](images/t500/0026.jpg)

 When you re-assemble, you will be replacing the wifi chip with another.
-These two screws don\'t hold anything together, but they are included in your system because the screw holes for half-height cards are a different size, so use these if you will be installing a half-height card:\
+These two screws don't hold anything together, but they are included in your system because the screw holes for half-height cards are a different size, so use these if you will be installing a half-height card:\